15532th/avtdl/README.md

       # <list of key-value pairs defining this plugin entities>
 ```

 Each plugin section contains three subsections: `config`, `defaults` and `entities`.
 Specific format is different for each plugin, see [Description and configuration of available plugins](PLUGINS.md) for details.
 Many plugins don't have `config` section, and `defaults` sections is not mandatory and can be omitted.
-If field description mentiones a default value, it means the field could be omitted from the config section and the default value would be used instead.
+If field description mentions a default value, it means the field could be omitted from the config section and the default value would be used instead.
 Fields without defaults are mandatory.
 If the section ends up not having any values (common for `config` section), it must be omitted.

 Here is an example of `Actors` configuration section with a few plugins.
 Refer to sections in [Description and configuration of available plugins](PLUGINS.md) corresponding to plugin names for detailed explanations on the options.